ZhiZe-ZG/devilutionX-ZZMod/README.md

 # devilutionX-ZZMod

 This is a mod of devilutionX.
-This mod directly modifies devilutionX's code, so you don't need the original devilutionX to run the mod (follow [build guide](./docs/building.md) or the files in `.github/workflows`).
-Just compile this mod or download the binary files.
+This mod directly modifies devilutionX's code, so you don't need the original devilutionX to run the mod.
+Just compile this mod (follow [build guide](./docs/building.md) or the files in `.github/workflows`) or download the binary files ([download links](https://github.com/ZhiZe-ZG/devilutionX-ZZMod/releases/)).
 But you still need the files from the Diablo, just like devilutionX.

-Main feature:
+Main features:

 * Black Deaths (the yellow zombies) hit will reduce vitality instead of max hp.

 ---

 <p align="center">
 <img width="554" src="https://user-images.githubusercontent.com/204594/113575181-c946a400-961d-11eb-8347-a8829fa3830c.png">